 With these four dimensions you can compose effective collaboration techniques that fit the task, the group, the process and the complexity of the context.
 With these techniques you develop the process required for the group to accomplish their task.
 However, you need two additional ingredients to finish your facilitation technique.
 First you need to formulate the question or instruction for each step.
 What is it the group needs to brainstorm, on what criteria do they decide, or on which topics will they need to find common ground and a shared vision.
 Second, you need to fill in the tools or materials to support the interactive technique.
 You could brainstorm ideas on yellow stickies’, but you can also type them in a shared document or chat tool.
 Different tools can be used to implement these facilitation techniques to support collaboration face-to-face or online.

 We thank Gwendolyn for sharing this insight with us and invite you to share your opinions about this framework in the comments.
-If you are looking for methods you can use to build an effective collaboration check out our TrainedOn library.
+If you are looking for methods you can use to build an effective collaboration check out the SessionLab library facilitation techniques.